 The Optum Clinformatics[TM] data license requires that their data not be merged with any other data files, so we are unable to match these individuals with the USRDS ESRD databases to comprehensively identify ESRD patients.
 Therefore, we assign these individuals a first service date for ESRD as the earliest date of either the first claim with a diagnosis of ESRD, a procedure code for outpatient dialysis, or a diagnosis related group (DRG) code for a kidney transplant surgery.
-See Table 10.1 for specific code values. through 2015 in the 2017 ADR.
+See Table 10.1 for specific code values.
+We present Optum Clinformatics[TM] data from 2006 through 2016 in the 2018 ADR.
 To comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and prevent the re-identification of individuals in the database, certain combinations of sensitive data elements are not allowed.
 OptumInsight provides the data as different 'views', each containing a limited amount of sensitive data.
-For this report, we use the Date of Death (DOD) view-detailed geographic and socio-economic data are not available in the files, but date of death is included.
+For this report, we use the Date of Death (DOD) view-detailed geographic and socio-economic data are not available in the files, but date of death (month/year) is included.
 The other available data views do not contain date of death.
-Enrollment and member information, such as year of birth, sex, race/ethnicity, state of residence, and plan participation are contained in the MEMBER and MEMBER_DETAIL data tables.
+Enrollment and member information, such as year of birth, sex, race/ethnicity, state of residence, and plan participation are contained in the DOD_MEMBER_REVISED data table.